mateiidavid/l5d-cert-management/README.md

   --identity-issuer-key-file new-issuer.key \
   |kubectl apply -f -

+# Restart identity service so new identity issuer can be reloaded and used to sign
+# new leaves
+#
 # Check events if you want to see confirmation of changes being reloaded
 # Notice: identity service won't re-deploy since it reads the issuer from cm
 $ kubectl get events --field-selector reason=IssuerUpdated -n linkerd